amir1611/hospital-management-system-with-GUI/README.md

-# HOSPITL MANAGEMENT SYSTEM with GUI
+# HOSPITAL MANAGEMENT SYSTEM with GUI

 Hospital management system includes modules for managing patient information, scheduling appointments, managing medical records, tracking billing and invoicing, and managing inventory.
 It may also include modules for managing clinical processes,